 Bank Loan Funds

 Bank loan funds invest in loans that banks make to companies.
 These loans have floating rates that are tied to interest rate changes.
-That means less volatility for the fund but it comes with higher a default risk.
+That means less volatility for the fund but it comes with a higher credit risk.

 International bond funds invest in non-U.S. corporate and government bonds.
 There are a wide array of possibilities from investing in high quality bonds from developed countries to low quality debt in specific regions.